 OMG - One More Gallery

 A number of exciting artists are associated with the gallery.
-The gallerist has worked with the artists for many years and they share the joy of positive and happy art.
+The gallerist has worked with some of the artists for many years and newones are joining - they all share the joy of positive and happy art.

 Stop by and meet art at eye level.